cpdt/trea/README.md

 npm install trea --save
 ```

-> N.B. trea currently only works on Node 6 or later, due to its use of generators and ES2015 features).
+> N.B. trea currently only works on Node 6 or later, due to its use of generators and ES2015 features.

 ## get started